A computation of $THH_*(ku)$ using a gathered spectral sequence: Topological Hochschild homology

 where $R$ is a ring spectrum and $HH_*$ is the Hochschild homology.
 This was used to compute $\THH_*(\Z_p)$ and $\THH_*(\F_p)$ in \cite{bokstedtthhzzp}.

 The existence of an algebra structure on $\THH(R)$ allows the construction of various Bockstein spectral sequences associated to the multiplication by some element of the algebra; the exact couple of a Bockstein spectral sequence is obtained from the cofiber sequence of the multiplication by the chosen element.
 Although multiple Bockstein spectral sequences can be constructed from an algebra, they must all compute the same thing.
-That fact yields a computation of $\THH_*(\ell)$ in \cite{angeltveit2010topological} by making the Bockstein spectral sequences for multiplication by $p$ and $u$ compete.
+That fact yields a computation of $\THH_*(\ell)$ in \cite{angeltveit2010topological} by making the Bockstein spectral sequences for multiplication by $p$ and $v_1$ compete.

-The spectral sequence of Brun compute $\THH$ of a ring $A$ with coefficients in an $A$-algebra $B$ from $\THH$ of $B$ with coefficients in a generalized $\operatorname{Tor}$ group in the sense of \cite{elmendorf1997rings}.
+Brun's spectral sequence computes $\THH$ of a ring $A$ with coefficients in an $A$-algebra $B$ from $\THH$ of $B$ with coefficients in a generalized $\operatorname{Tor}$ group in the sense of \cite{elmendorf1997rings}.
 In \cite{brun2000topological}, that spectral sequence is introduced to compute $\THH_*(\Z/p^n)$.
-Modern categories of spectra allow us to express this spectral sequence as an Atiyah-Hirzebruch spectral sequence, as done in \cite{honing2020brun} to compute $V(1)_*\THH(ku)$ and $V(0)_*\THH(K(\F_q);\Z_p)$.
-Switching the ring with the coefficients often yield a smaller object to compute; moreover, this can be repeated multiple times.
+Modern categories of spectra allow us to express this spectral sequence as an Atiyah-Hirzebruch spectral sequence, as done in \cite{honing2020brun} to compute $V(1)_*\THH(ku)$ and $V(0)_*\THH(K(\F_q);\Z_p)$, where $V(0)$ and $V(1)$ are Smith-Toda complexes.
+One finds that the input of Brun's spectral sequence is often simpler than its output; moreover, this input can often itself be computed using Brun's spectral sequence, yielding further simplifications.

-We work in the category $\M_R$ of $R$-modules of \cite{elmendorf1997rings}, from which most of our definitions will come.
+Let $R$ be a commutative $S$-algebra; we work in the category $\M_R$ of $R$-modules of \cite{elmendorf1997rings}, from which most of our definitions are taken.